vfilippova-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * Fail with `reason: crit header cannot be empty`, if the JWT token has an empty “crit” header list.

 #### Claims

 **Header claim validation policy**: You can select a policy that allows you to validate a claim.
-The header value is made available to the policy via the `${jwt.header}` message attribute, e.g. this returns jwk claim from header `${jwt.header.jwk}` .If a JWT Header claim policy is defined, the validation of the claim works as follows:
+The header value is made available to the policy via the `${jwt.header}` message attribute, e.g. the following selector returns jwk claim from the header `${jwt.header.jwk}`.
+If a JWT Header claim policy is defined, the validation of the claim works as follows:

 * Successful: The policy will be invoked and displayed in the policy execution path, in [Traffic monitor](/docs/apim_reference/monitor_traffic_events_metrics/).
 * Fail: The failure path from the JWT Verify filter is executed.